robotick-labs/robotick-engine/README.md

 The engine core avoids heap-bearing `std::` containers entirely: every allocator-friendly helper is routed through `robotick::StdApproved` (defined in `cpp/include/robotick/framework/common/StdApproved.h`), while deterministic structures (buffers, callbacks, registry) rely on `FixedString`, `HeapVector`, and explicit placement-new logic.
 Platform/CLI layers can still use STL where needed, but the contiguous-engine runtime stays heap-free so ESP32/MCU targets see consistent timings.

+### 🧭 Callback contract

+`start_fn`, `tick_fn`, and `stop_fn` are invoked inside the core loop where exceptions are not allowed, so workloads must catch and log their own exceptions before returning.
+If a workload wraps a third-party API that can throw, the workload should capture the exception, emit a warning via `ROBOTICK_WARNING` (or ROBOTICK_FATAL_EXIT it can't be handled elegantly), and then cleanly return so the engine can continue ticking.
+We keep the engine exception-free for MCU determinism.

 ### 🕸️ Web Server startup

 `WebServer::start` now fatally exits if it cannot bind the requested port, making port conflicts immediately visible.
 Passing `port = 0` lets the OS pick an available port, so automated tests/tools can avoid busy sockets and then query `get_bound_port()` once the server runs.